sclorg/s2i-python-container/3.6/README.md

 * **DISABLE_SETUP_PY_PROCESSING**

-    Set this to a non-empty value to skip processing of setup.py script if you use `-e .` in requirements.txt to trigger its processing or you don't want your application to be installed into site-packages directory.
+    Set this to a non-empty value to skip processing of setup.{py,cfg} script if you use `-e .` in requirements.txt to trigger its processing or you don't want your application to be installed into site-packages directory.